Skip to content

 1. What are the features of cross-pollinated flowers?

-2. Define the terms (a)homogamy (b)cleistogamy (c)dichogamy.
+2. Define the terms (a)homogamy (b) cleistogamy (c)dichogamy.

 AGENTS OF POLLINATION

 Agents of pollination (pollinators) are the organisms which help in the transfer of pollen grains from the anther to the stigma of flowers.
-This pollinator include: insects, birds, snails, bats and man and also physical factors like wind and water.
+This pollinator includes insects, birds, snails, bats and man and also physical factors like wind and water.

 The two major agents of pollination are: